flucoma/flucoma-docs/doc/BufOnsetFeature.rst

 :control features:

-   The index of the buffer where the onset features will be written to.
+   The buffer where the onset features will be written to.

 :control metric: